DMV Dealer Continuing Education

 - Use a coupon or simulated check in an advertisement

-- Use “Invoice”, “Dealer’s Invoice”, “wholesale invoice” or similar terms that refer to a Dealer’s cost for a vehicle
+- Use terms such as “Dealer’s Invoice” or similar terms that refer to a Dealer’s cost for a vehicle

-- Use terms such as “no Down Payment” unless you will sell the vehicle to any qualified purchaser without a prior payment of any kind or trade-in
+- Use terms such as “no Down Payment” unless you will sell the vehicle to any purchaser without prior payment of any kind

 - State that a vehicle is equipped with all the “factory-installed” optional equipment when it is not